Gon1985/Password-Generator-Python/README.md

 Something to mention, Windows Defender and other antivirus can detect the .exe file as a Trojan, this is a false positive.

+This is the beginning of several upcoming projects that I am going to do in Python, my idea is to create a personal portfolio later with them.